Kansas State dominates short-handed LSU 42-20 in Texas Bowl - WHIZ News

 Kansas State (8-5) also got a strong performance from quarterback Skylar Thompson, who returned to make his final collegiate start after missing the regular-season finale with an ankle injury.

+“For him to be on point like he was and throwing strikes, he was phenomenal,” Kansas State coach Chris Klieman said.
+“To see him go out like that was huge.
+He wanted to play well in this moment and he did.”

-Thompson completed 21 of 28 passes for 259 yards and three touchdowns.
+Thompson completed 21 of 28 passes for 259 yards and three touchdowns and was chosen Texas Bowl MVP.
 Malik Knowles had two touchdown catches and 42 yards receiving.

+“It flew by, but it was a special way to end it, for sure,” Thompson said.
+“Holy smokes, I couldn’t have drawn up a better way to finish it than tonight.”

 While LSU (6-7) had a tough time slowing Vaughn and Thompson, the Tigers had another uphill battle on offense.